Last Updated: June 15th

 Sad movies take a lot of forms, but this list of good Netflix films to watch hits the big buttons, including some of the best movies to watch about love, star-crossed love, concentration camps, death, and children/dinosaurs in peril.

-Regardless of what gets your tear ducts primed and pumping, there is something in this list of must watch streaming sobfests that will get at your heart’s sorrow spot.
+Regardless of what gets your tear ducts primed and pumping, there is something in this list must-watch streaming sobfests that will get at your heart’s sorrow spot.
 “Enjoy” the 15 saddest movies on Netflix right now responsibly.

 Schindler’s List (1993)